Danny Brough: Steve McCormack delight at Scotland decision

 Scotland head coach Steve McCormack believes Danny Brough's decision to commit to his squad for the 2013 World Cup has been a long-considered one.

-Huddersfield Giants playmaker Brough, 30, made public his decision to reject an England call-up this week and will be available for Scotland.
+Huddersfield Giants playmaker Brough, 30, and will be available for Scotland.

 "He's been thinking about that for a while," the former Widnes and Swinton coach told BBC Radio Merseyside.

 "He captained us at the last World Cup and knows exactly what we're about."

 McCormack added: "Any coach, World Cup or club, wants the best players to pick.
 Danny's been a great servant to Scotland for near on 10 years.
 He's put his hand forward, played exceptionally well and been an ambassador for us on and off the field.